-During the 2015 plan year, participants were permitted to contribute from one percent to 25 percent of their pre-tax compensation, as defined by the Plan, not to exceed certain limits as described in the plan document ("Employee Contribution").
-In addition, participants that are age 50 or older were eligible to make pre-tax catch-up contributions not to exceed certain limits described in the Plan document.
-After-tax contributions were not permitted by the Plan.
+Participants are permitted to contribute from one percent to 50 percent of their pre-tax base compensation, other than annual incentive plan compensation, as defined by the Plan, and 80 percent of their annual incentive plan bonus not to exceed certain limits as described in the plan document ("Employee Contribution").
+In addition, participants that are age 50 or older are eligible to make pre-tax catch-up contributions not to exceed certain limits described in the Plan document.
+After-tax contributions are permitted by the Plan.
 Participants may also contribute amounts representing distributions from other qualified plans ("Rollover Contributions").